-There are over 350,000 people registered as either blind or partially sighted in the UK.
+There are over 54,810 people registered as either blind or partially sighted in Ireland.

 Conditions That Can Cause Blindness

-The leading cause of blindness is age-related macular degeneration, or AMD, which affects more than 600,000 people in the UK currently.
+The leading cause of blindness is age-related macular degeneration, or AMD, which currently affects more than 7.2% of people in Ireland.
 AMD cannot cause complete blindness, but can affect your vision significantly.
 It tends to progress gradually, though can progress quickly in some cases.

 There are two types.
 Dry AMD, which is caused by a build-up of deposits on the macula, accounts for 90% of cases.
 Wet AMD is caused by abnormal blood vessels developing beneath the macula.